config

 OPENSSL LIBRARY CONFIGURATION

-certain aspects of OpenSSL using the master OpenSSL configuration file,
+using the master OpenSSL configuration file, or optionally an

-an alternative configuration file.
+configuration file.

 information.
-E.g.
+E.g.:

 openssl_conf = openssl_init